mikepk/botocore/docs/source/reference/services/clouddirectory.rst

-    Copies the input published schema into the  Directory with the same name and version as that of the published schema .
+    Copies the input published schema, at the specified version, into the  Directory with the same name and version as that of the published schema.